Q: I am currently transitioning, and would like to apply to UMD. Where do I start?

 Q: How do I get access to the Veterans Lounge on Campus?

-A: In order to receive access to the Vets Center, please go to go.umd.edu/vetcenter.
-Fill out and submit the form along with your supporting documentation.
+A: In order to receive access to the Vets Center, please go to https://terplink.umd.edu/organization/veteranstudentlife.
+Fill out and submit the Veterans Center Access Request form along with your supporting documentation.
 The Vets Center is located in the Cole Field House, Room #1112.
 (Please note that this process can take up to a week until card swipe access is granted.)

 Q: Where can I find more information about different events in which I can participate as a student veteran?